Frequently Asked Questions

 - Computer with speakers

 - Evzone internet connection (2Mbps+)

 - Basic knowledge of computer operation that allows you to use office applications (Word, PowerPoint, etc.), manage files and surf the internet

 - Webcam to upgrade your learning experience

 When can I receive the access codes (username & password) to the University’s electronic services?

-The access codes to the various University services are sent by text message (sms) to your personal mobile number after your registration to your Program of Study, and the validation of the Admission’s Form.
+The access codes to the various University services are sent by text message (sms) to your personal mobile number after your registration to your Program of Study, and the signing of the Admission’s Form.
 Therefore, it is very important that we have your mobile phone registered correctly.

 Where and how can I use the access codes?

-What the academic qualifications validation procedure?
+Which is the academic qualifications validation procedure?